 How Much Lower Can Democrats Go?

 Waters’ call for harassment is dangerous and has resulted in several Trump administration officials and conservatives being confronted in public.
 “Create a crowd,” as Waters stated at the time, comes across as encouraging a “mob,” which can lead to violence.

 The same Democrats and their allies in the mainstream media who endlessly call President Trump a “Nazi,” “fascist,” and “Hitler” have largely refused to show an ounce of courage and condemned these mob-like tactics.
 It wouldn’t be hard for the media to reach top Democrats given that many are featured across all of the liberal media outlets every single day.

 Perhaps Waters and her party won’t condemn these acts of cowardice because they fear what Trump has achieved and will likely continue to achieve going forward.
-While not all of these protesters are raging lunatics, one might ask how long it will be until another Republican faces a leftist mob triggered by the thought of an opposing view.We value your comments!
-Please weigh in on our comment section below.
+While not all of these protesters are raging lunatics, one might ask how long it will be until another Republican faces a leftist mob triggered by the thought of an opposing view.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com